mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 ###### BOWMAN D000300 9 S

-Most star systems have a ‘mainworld’, which is the world with the highest population in the system.
+Most star systems have a 'mainworld', which is the world with the highest population in the system.
 Usually this is a rocky planet which may or may not have an atmosphere, water and so forth.
-Sometimes, however, the ‘mainworld’ is an asteroid belt.
+Sometimes, however, the 'mainworld' is an asteroid belt.
 By convention, an asteroid belt that is not the mainworld of a system is referred to as a planetoid belt, although in astrographical terms the two words are more or less interchangeable.

-Bowman’s presents something of a classification problem, simply because it is so huge.
+Bowman's presents something of a classification problem, simply because it is so huge.
 The Bowman Belt does not fill the usual one orbit that most belts do, but several.
 There are separate zones within the belt and there has been some debate as to whether these